AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 You can use a different master page for each page of a Document of Record.
 You can also control the placement of adaptive form panels on a document of record.
 The Cloud Service provides various pagination options to control placement of content.

 **AEM Archetype for Forms as a Cloud Service**
-[AEM Archetype](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) helps you easily start developing for AEM Forms as a Cloud Service.
+[AEM Archetype](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-27) helps you start developing for AEM Forms as a Cloud Service.
 You can use Archetype version 27 or later to create a project template compatible with AEM Forms as a Cloud Service environment.
 The Archetype also includes some sample themes and templates to help you started quickly.

 **Secure and improved information flow between forms and Sign** [Adaptive Forms and Adobe Sign integration](working-with-adobe-sign.md) on Cloud Service offer simultaneous submission of data and signing activity.
 It makes form submission independent of signing status paving a way for faster submissions.
 On top of it, the service does not save any data on Cloud Service instances making the signing process super secure.